getlost01/gfg-potd/README.md

 ### Time and Space Complexity

 - **Time Complexity**: The time complexity of this solution is `O(N)`, where `N` is the number of nodes in the binary tree.
 This is because we perform a single DFS traversal of the tree to find the target node and trace nodes at distance `k`.
+For sorting the `out` vector, we use the `sort` function, which has a time complexity of `O(NlogN)`.

 - **Auxiliary Space Complexity**: The auxiliary space complexity is `O(H)`, where `H` is the height of the binary tree.
 This space is used for the recursive call stack during the DFS traversal.